 The application form asks questions that relate to the assessment criteria below.
+You should provide answers in your application form that address each point provided within the assessment criteria.
 The amount of detail and supporting evidence you provide in your application should be relative to the project size, complexity and grant amount requested.
 You should provide evidence to support your answers.
 The application form displays size limits for answers.

-We will only consider funding applications that score at least 50 per cent against each assessment criterion, as these represent best value for money.
+We will only consider funding applications that score at least 50 per cent against each assessment criterion, as these represent best value for money for the Government.